 Yuliya: And see it yourself, because that was just a nightmare that we couldn’t have avoided without doing that.

-Mike: If you’re making enough money on ads that you are going to scale it, you can afford the quick shipping to order one to yourself.
+Mike: If you’re making enough money on ads, and email marketing, that you are going to scale it, you can afford the quick shipping to order one to yourself.

 Yuliya: Yeah, pay 30 bucks or something and get it overnighted and just see.